taetscher/ICARUS/README.md

 - I started this project as a complete novice in both the field of programming as well as image classification and machine learning.

 Enough with the excuses, though.
-Let's also highlight a few of the more benefitial insights this project could provide me with.
+Let's also highlight a few of the more benefitial insights this project could provide.
-There are a number of interesting points that were raised with the implementation of ICARUS.
+There are a number of interesting points that are touched on with the implementation of ICARUS.

 - Big Data for Sustainability (Potentials and Shortcomings)